microsoft/xlang/DesignNotes/LDN00 - Design Note Process.md

   * The ***Design Note Moderator***: person who oversees the process of vetting design notes for formal acceptance as part of the plan of record.
 The moderator schedules and announces formal design note reviews, moderates discussions during the reviews to ensure that all viewpoints are expressed, judges consensus in reviews, and publishes the outcomes of formal design note reviews.

-> Note: A formal moderator for Project Langworthy has not been chosen.
+> Note: A formal moderator for the Xlang Project has not been chosen.
 For now, please contact [Ben Kuhn](mailto:benkuhn@microsoft.com) and [Harry Pierson](mailto:hpierson@microsoft.com).

   * The ***Design Note Review Committee***: a small body of representatives chosen from the larger community.
-Members of the review committee are chosen to represent all of the major engineering groups participating in Project Langworthy.
+Members of the review committee are chosen to represent all of the major engineering groups participating in the Xlang Project.
 As a body, the review committee has the final say of whether or not a design note becomes an accepted part of the plan of record.

-Design notes are used to communicate design decisions and information that should be shared with a wide audience of contributors to Project Langworthy.
+Design notes are used to communicate design decisions and information that should be shared with a wide audience of contributors to the Xlang Project.
 The design note process is also used to gather input when complex or potential controversial decisions must be made.
 In general, narrowly scoped issues with few interested parties will not be documented through the design note process.
 For example much of the content of an implementation specification or a usage guide would not be appropriate for a design note.
 On the other hand, a decision such how to support UTF-8 strings should be included in a design note as it 1) has wide-ranging implications, and 2) would benefit from the wisdom of the crowd.

 The steps of the design note process are as follows:

 1. **An individual announces the desire to produce a design note (and form a working group) on a specific topic**.
 This self-chosen author can make an informal announcement at a work stream meeting or via an email to an appropriate mailing list (to gauge interest).
 A best practice is to send an announcement email with a description of the question the working group intends to address.
 A design note author should attempt to identify and include all relevant subject-matter experts.

-> Note, a Project Langworthy mailing lists have not been established yet.
+> Note, a the Xlang Project mailing lists have not been established yet.

 2. **Individuals volunteer to participate in the working group by sending email to the design note author**.
 The cost of admission to a working group is a commitment to actively contribute to progress and to reaching consensus.
 Conversely, by abstaining from a working group, community members implicitly give the working group their permission to draft a design note as they see fit.

 3. **The design note author leads discussions to draft a design note**.
 These discussions will often gather feedback from the community via email and refine ideas through small group meetings filtered to committed contributors.

 4. **The working group writes a design note using the design note template**.
-The design note template is available in the specifications folder of the Project Langworthy git repo.
+The design note template is available in the specifications folder of the the Xlang Project git repo.
 Design note numbers are assigned sequentially in order of request by placing the first draft of the design note in the git repo (either directly or through the moderator) using the next available number.
 Design note drafts are marked with “Draft” status to encourage interested parties to read them.
 The working group may circulate early drafts of the design note via email or other collaboration tools to help interested parties track the design note evolution.

 5. **A formal design note review is scheduled through the moderator when the working group has completed its draft**.
 The moderator selects a date and schedules a review meeting with the review committee.
 The moderate announces the schedule for the review via an email to the appropriate mailing lists.